TheButterfish/HairModdingPlus/README.md

 ![Hair That Actually Fits All](https://raw.githubusercontent.com/TheButterfish/HairModdingPlus/master/ReadmeImages/sample.jpg)

 *Note: This mod will not magically convert existing hair to work as above.
 You'll have to get hair from other mods made with this mod in mind.
-I myself am in the process of making one, releasing Soon<sup>TM</sup>.*
+I myself am in the process of making one, releasing Soon<sup>TM</sup>.*<br>
+*Note 2: Gradient hair shown above is from [Gradient Hair](https://steamcommunity.com/sharedfiles/filedetails/?id=1687053679)*
 <br><br>

 ## Dependencies